JohilMehra/CSP/README.md

 ## 👥 Contributors

-Built with ❤️ by the StudySync team
+Built with ❤️ by the team outliers.
+1.Johil Mehra.
+2.Rathod Dinesh.
+3.Nasir Hassan.
+4.Mudasir Amin.
 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📞 Support

-For support, email support@studysync.dev or open an issue in the repository.
+For support open an issue in the repository.